Bruma Castle, Tap&Tack, Rigmor’s Apartment, Temple of Akatosh, Roxey Inn:

 (Rigmor returned to her seat.
 I sat opposite again and tried to reassure her.)

 I am not here to change your mind on how you want to live or with whom.
 I have no right and will not interfere unless there is a clear danger to you.
-It really does matter what misunderstandings got us here.
+It really doesn’t matter what misunderstandings got us here.
 I am not trying to make you feel guilty about loving another.
 You need to understand what has really happened before you can properly move on.
 I have always worked towards your happiness Rigmor.
 I sent you away from me so you could pursue it.
 I swear on The Divine that I have no intention of trying to control your free will and choice.
 That is all I can do to reassure you.
 Offer my most solemn oath.

 (Rigmor was looking into infinity.
 I know that look.
 She had it when she lost her memories after we rescued her from being a sacrifice.
 She stares at nothing and memories will come to her.)